Cotoneaster Horizontalis: Beautiful Berries & Foliage

 Once established, rock cotoneaster can handle drought like a champ in partial shade.
 Full-sun plantings need a bit more moisture, as do younger plantings while they grow.

-Consistent soil moisture is better than wildly-fluctuating conditions.
+Consistent soil moisture is best for Cotoneaster horizontalis.
 If you can provide a small amount of water on a consistent basis, it’s better in the long-term for these plants.
 Consider soaker or drip irrigation underneath the foliage for ease of watering.

 Humidity-wise, this plant is fine as long as there’s consistent airflow.
 They’re not generally susceptible to many of the moisture-related diseases.
 Coastal conditions often provide enough air moisture that watering frequency is greatly reduced.